qlands/FormShare/README.md

 * ODK Aggregate, in my personal opinion, is badly designed, buggy, and not interoperable.
 ODK Central, though is an enormous improvement to Aggregate, does not parse arbitrary schemata into database tables which makes data cleaning very cumbersome (e. g., cleaning data through Enketo).
 * Forks based on FormHub suffer from the same ills of their father: Django (sorry if I hurt your feelings), no proper repository, rudimentary data cleaning, no auditing, little interoperability, poor or none extensibility... among many others.

 FormShare 2 has been written from scratch (not a single line of code comes from Formhub, just ideas, and principles) using Python 3, [Pyramid](https://trypyramid.com/), MySQL, [Elasticsearch](https://www.elastic.co/Elasticsearch/), and [PyUtilib](https://github.com/PyUtilib/pyutilib) to deliver a complete and extensible data management solution for ODK Data collection.
-It took us three years but is finally here :-) and it is Django free!
+FormShare reached production level in 2019 and it is Django free!

 FormShare **is for organizations** to install it in their server or cloud service to serve ODK XForms and collect and manage the submissions.
 FormShare is also available as a service at [https://formshare.org](https://formshare.org) for those organizations that lack the capacity or resources to run their installation.